- Reference Number: HEY-843/2022

 What happens at the clinic?

-The clinic is run by a physiotherapy clinical specialist.
+The clinic is run by Senior Physiotherapist specialising in the management of breathlessness.
 You should see the same physiotherapist each time you attend and you will learn about different strategies to help you manage your breathlessness.
-You will be expected to put into practice what you have learned and progress will be reviewed at follow up visits.
+You will be encouraged to practice techniques demonstrated to you and progress will be reviewed at follow up visits or telephone reviews.

 How often will I have to come?

-This clinic is held every Friday morning in the Queen’s Centre for Oncology and Haematology.
-You may be asked to attend further appointments; these may be on consecutive weeks or spaced out at slightly longer intervals.
-This will depend on your individual need.
+This clinic operates every Friday morning in the Queen’s Centre for Oncology and Haematology.
+Further appointments may be arranged, these may be on consecutive weeks or spaced out at slightly longer intervals.
+This will depend on your individual needs.